hao-xu-97/Human-Motion-Synthesis/README.md

 1. Create an empty GameObject named "characters" and place it at a location best suited for recording.
 Add a character to it to see if any adjusting or scaling is needed.
 2. Add DedicatedCapture GameObjects from the "RockVR/Video/Prefabs" folder to the scene in desired locations.
 3. Attach the AudioCapture script in "RockVR/Video/Scripts" folder to the main camera.
 4. Create an empty GameObject named "VideoCaptureCtrl" and attach the VideoCaptureCtrl script in "RockVR/Video/Scripts" to it.
-Also attach the Automation.cs and SwitchScene.cs scripts from "Scripts" to it as well.
+Also attach the Automation.cs script from "Scripts" to it as well.
 5. If there is no "Directional light" GameObject, create one.

 ### Additional characters